yijunyu/demo-riskexplore/README.md

 ### Symoblic computation
 * The constant probability numbers on the transition matrix, e.g., examples/PIN.tra, can be changed to symbolic expressions.
 E.g., see examples/PIN-symbolic.tra.
+* The constant impact numbers on the state rewards, e.g., examples/PIN.srew, can be changed to symbolic expressions.
+* Note that the expression used should be enclosed by parentheses, such as (r+w+s).